Wills & Trusts FAQ

 The sequence of priority of heirs is as follows:

-• When there Is Not Any surviving spouse, then to the living children of the intestate or their lineal descendants;
+- When there is not any surviving spouse, then to the living children of the intestate or their lineal descendants;

-• If There’s a surviving spouse and surviving children of the intestate, and one or more of those kids are not the natural or adoptive children of the surviving spouse, then the surviving spouse gets
+- If there is a surviving spouse and surviving children of the intestate, and one or more of those kids are not the natural or adoptive children of the surviving spouse, then the surviving spouse gets the first $20,000 and half the property, and the rest goes into the children of the decedent;

-• If there are no children and no surviving spouse, the entire to the parents of the intestate alike;
+- If there are no children and no surviving spouse, the entire to the parents of the intestate alike;

-• If there are no children, no surviving partner, and no living parent, then into the siblings of this intestate
+- If there are no children, no surviving partner, and no living parent, then into the siblings of this intestate

 35. HOW DO I GO ABOUT UPDATING A WILL AFTER DIVORCE?